lkim94/PostgreSQL-Shell/README.md

 4. Injects a query that initiates a file transfer command to download a Netcat binary file from attacker's machine.
 5. Injects a query that executes the downloaded Netcat to initiate reverse shell.

+This is to be used for educational and security testing purposes only and I'm not responsible for the misuse of this program.

 ## ORIGINAL SOURCE
 https://www.aldeid.com/wiki/HackTheBox-StartingPoint-Vaccine